chenborui1/WordleSolver/README.md

-The default strategy for HARD mode uses the HMODEMaximizeEntropyCommon.py script The default strategy for NORMAL mode uses the NMODEMaximizeEntropyCommon.py script
+The default strategy for HARD mode uses the HMODEMaximizeEntropyCommon.py script The default strategy for NORMAL mode uses the NMODEMaximizeEntropyCommon.py script You may change the main.py script to use different strategies:

+All strategies include:

+HModeMaximizeEntropy

+HModeMaximizeEntropyCommon

+HModeSimple

+HModeSimpleCommon

+NModeMaximizeEntropy

+NModeMaximizeEntropyCommon

+Benchmark Mode will run a benchmark on all 2315 possible Wordle Game using the default strategy for the inputted mode.
+It will print out the average attempts to solve all words, number of words it solved under 7 tries, number of words it solved over 6 tries,

+Running benchmark or solves can take a considerable amount of time to make a guess or display results since certain strategies must run through all 14,000 possible wordle guesses and determine the expected information gained for every possible Wordle color combination.
+Use the command 'ctrl C" to exit the program